-We call the set of points that minimizes \Cref{eq:v2} the \emph{plausible set} $\mathcal{F}$, which include a set of plausible causal coefficients.
-We have shown that the true causal coefficients belong to it, i.e., $\betav \in \mathcal{F}$.
-But what other points are in the plausible set?
+We call the set of points that minimizes \Cref{eq:v2} the \emph{plausible set} $\mathcal{F}$.
+We have shown that causal coefficients belong to it.
+What other points are in $\mathcal{F}$?

 For each $j \in \{1, 2, \ldots, p\}$ the objective of \Cref{eq:v2} is minimized when either $\alpha_j = 0$ or $\nabla \, R(\alphav)_j = 0$.
-Thus two additional points are the all-zero vector $\mathbf{0}$ and the ordinary least square (OLS) solution, where $\nabla \, R(\alphav)=\zero$.
-Note that the OLS solution is the solution to the pure prediction problem that relies on ERM.
+Accordingly, two additional points are the all-zero vector $\mathbf{0}$ and the ERM solution for which $\nabla \, R(\alphav)=\zero$.
 Finally, the plausible set contains the points ``in-between'' these solutions, those that set the parameters to zero at a subset of indices, and set the elements of the gradient vector to zero at the remaining indices.
-For convex risk functions, there are at most $2^p$ such solutions, one for each subset; note the causal coefficients $\betav$ is one of them.
+For convex risk functions, there are at most $2^p$ such solutions, one for each subset; note that the causal coefficient $\betav$ is one of them.